jedimt/hcicollector/README.md

 ## Quick and Dirty Installation and Configuration

 ```
-*Clone the https://github.com/jedimt/sfcollector Github repo
+*Clone the https://github.com/jedimt/hcicollector Github repo
 *Execute the install_hcicollector.sh script and provide the requested input
 *Start up the containers (`docker-compose up`)
 **Or in detached mode (`docker-compose up -d`)
 ```

-A more complete installation and configuration guide "SFCollector_Install_and_Configure.pdf" is included in the repository.
+A more complete installation and configuration guide "HCICollector_Install_and_Configure.pdf" is included in the repository.

 ## Author